 Fig. 43a-d.
-Delivery of a bipolar gradient pulse and the resulting phase shifts induced in stationary spins (a, $\Delta \varphi_a = 0$), spins slowly flowing in the direction of the gradient field (b, $\Delta \varphi_b > 0$), spins rapidly flowing in the direction of the gradient field (c, $\Delta \varphi_c > \Delta \varphi_b$), and spins rapidly flowing in the opposite direction (d, $\Delta \varphi_d = -\Delta \varphi_c$).
-In a phase-contrast image, the gray scale value of a pixel represents the averaged difference angle, $\Delta \varphi$, measured in the corresponding voxel

-The effect of the flow-encoding gradient is negligible for spins that receive both halves of the bipolar pulse at the same site.
-These spins experience a change in their Larmor frequency as a result of the change in local magnetic field strength and thus precess at a different rate.
-The second half of the bipolar pulse subjects the stationary spins to a change in magnetic field that is equal in magnitude to that imparted by the first half, only this time the sign is reversed.
+Sketch of phase shifts induced by a bipolar field-gradient pulse for magnetization associated with stationary spins (\mathbf{a} , $\Delta \varphi_a = 0$), spins slowly flowing in the direction of the gradient field (\mathbf{b} , $\Delta \varphi_b > 0$), spins rapidly flowing in the direction of the gradient field (\mathbf{c} , $\Delta \varphi_c > \Delta \varphi_b$), and spins rapidly flowing in the opposite direction (\mathbf{d} , $\Delta \varphi_d = -\Delta \varphi_c$).
+In a phase-contrast image, the gray scale value of a pixel represents the averaged difference angle or phase shift, $\Delta \varphi$, measured in the corresponding voxel bipolar pulse subjects the stationary spins to a change in magnetic field that is equal in magnitude to that imparted by the first half only this time the sign of the change is reversed.
 For stationary spins, the bipolar pulse has therefore no net effect and their phase is the same as if the pulse had never been applied.

-The situation is different for spins that move through the field while the bipolar gradient is switched on.
-Having changed position, these spins are exposed to a different field change by the second half of the pulse.
+The situation is different for spins that move through the field while the bipolar field gradient is switched on.
+Having changed position, these spins are exposed to a field change of a different magnitude as well as a reversed sign during the second half of the pulse.
 This field change cannot fully compensate for the phase shift imparted by the first half.
-As a result, there is a persistent phase shift that corresponds in magnitude to the velocity with which the spins move in the direction of the gradient.
-The phase shift of the spins allows one to calculate blood flow velocity based on the amplitude of the bipolar gradient applied.
+As a result, there is a persistent phase shift that corresponds in magnitude to the velocity with which the spins move in the direction of the field gradient.
+With the operator-controlled value of the amplitude of the bipolar field-gradient pulse, quantitative blood flow velocities can be calculated from the observed phase shifts.